Cybercriminals will happily tell you: IP telephony, known as VoIP, is a wonderful thing. VoIP security can’t be an afterthought.

-Whether you use a hosted IP phone service or an onsite VoIP system, protecting the voice network is much like protecting the data network.
+Whether you use a hosted IP phone service or an onsite VoIP system, protecting the voice network requires the same protection as the data network.
 The security policies and technologies can be complex, depending on your goals (including compliance requirements), users' applications and locations, and the IP phone system you're using, whether onsite or hosted.
-Fortunately you can engage VoIP experts--such as Cisco partners--to strengthen and simplify your company's security.
+Fortunately, you can engage VoIP experts--such as Cisco partners--to strengthen and simplify your company's security.

 Following is an introduction to some IP phone security strategies, from Cisco and two Cisco partners that provide VoIP security solutions and services.

 Has the service provider provisioned your voice services with security in mind?

 Evaluate services such as VLAN configuration, user authentication, and encryption, as well as the security of configuring and signaling methods.
 Also investigate any HIPAA, SOX, PCI, or other compliance guidance that may apply.